Joel Pohjanpalo: 2024–25 season

 On 3 February 2025, Pohjanpalo was acquired by Serie B club Palermo.
 He was offered a substantial salary raise and a contract valid until June 2029.
 The transfer fee was reported to be around €5.5 million.
 The next day after the transfer, Pohjanpalo received a warm welcome to the club from hundreds of Rosanero fans at the Stadio Renzo Barbera.
 On 16 February, in his second match with the club, Pohjanpalo scored his first goal for Palermo, providing also an assist for his team in a 2–2 draw against Mantova.
 One week later, he scored his second goal for Palermo, in a 3–0 away win against Cosenza.
 After scoring a goal in a 1–1 draw against Sampdoria on 8 March, Pohjanpalo had scored four goals in four consecutive matches.
 On 6 April, he scored his first hat-trick of for Palermo, in a 5–3 home win against Sassuolo, providing also an assist.
 He was subsequently named the Serie B Player of the Week and included in the EA Sports FC 25 Team of the Week of week 30.
 He was voted the Palermo Player of the Month for April 2025 by the club's supporters.
 Later he was named also the Serie B Player of the Month, for the fifth time in his career.

 2025–26 season

 Pohjanpalo started the 2025–26 season strong by scoring against Reggiana in the season opening match.
 On 14 September 2025, Pohjanpalo scored a brace for Palermo in a 2–0 away win against Südtirol.
+On 29 November, Pohjanpalo scored a hat-trick and provided an assist in a 5–0 home win over Carrarese.
+Later he was named the Serie B Player of the Month of November 2025.
+On 7 February 2026, Pohjanpalo scored a brace in a 3–2 home win over Empoli.
+After scoring four goals in four games, he was named the Serie B MVP for February, for the seventh time in his career, which is the most for any player in the league's history.
+On 18 April, he scored both goals in a 2–0 home win over Cesena.
+At the end of the season, Pohjanpalo was awarded Serie B top scorer, for the second time in his career.